ylz-at/clang-format-checker-docker/README.md

 This Docker image let you verify that your code matches the format from clang-format, in an easy way, as part of your CI pipeline.
 The clang-format versions supported can be found on the ["Tags" page](https://hub.docker.com/repository/docker/witekio/clang-format-checker/tags?page=1) of the image.

+The version of clang-format currently supported in Dockerfile is v13.

 ## Getting Started

 The simplest use of this image is to check source files in the current folder, after mounting it with `-v`.
 The example below checks all files in the current folder (`.`), and recursively (`-r`):